Networking (and the Internet)

 - Many users can be editing database records at the same time, but...

-- Two users aren't allowed to edit the same record at the same time (if you try to edit a record when someone else is already editing it, Cardbox will tell you to try again later).
+- Two users aren't allowed to edit the same record at the same time.
+If you try to edit a record when someone else is already editing it, Cardbox will tell you to try again later.

 Whenever users want to open a shared database, they use a special page of their File > Open command window to connect to the server and pick the database they want from a list.
 From the user's point of view this is the only difference between a shared database and a private database on the user's own hard disk.

 The big differences are internal.
 Only the Cardbox Server actually opens the shared database files: each user's copy of Cardbox accesses the data by sending requests to the Cardbox Server and receiving responses.
-This has the following advantages:

 Networking on a LAN